Bloc/swiftris-checkpoints/01-creating-a-new-game-project.md

 Press **Next** and Xcode will ask where to place your new project.
 Choose a magical, wonderful directory, make sure to check **Create Git repository**, and then click **Create**.

 After saving it should open Xcode to your brand new Swiftris project, specifically to the project properties screen.
-On this screen, check off the **Portrait** option under **Device Orientation:**.
+On this screen, make sure that the **Portrait** option under **Device Orientation:** is checked.
 This file is automatically saved so you won't have to do anything further.

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/02-creating-a-new-game-project-portrait-setting.png)</center>